product

 Continuing Education Credit Information

-The International Code Council has approved these events for .4 CEUs in the specialty areas of Building, Fire, Energy or Electrical (depending on course) (Preferred Provider No. 1232).
+The International Code Council has approved this event for .4 CEUs in the specialty area of Fire (Preferred Provider No. 1232).

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).